 Gas Phase Tube Trailers

-Tube Trailers including single tube and multi-tube types are typically used for transportation and onsite storage of gas phase gases such as helium and hydrogen, and sometimes other gases, such as nitrogen, oxygen and carbon dioxide.
+For gas phase products, gas supply options include tube trailers.
+Both single tube and multi-tube types can be used for transportation and onsite storage of gases such as helium and hydrogen, and sometimes other gases, such as nitrogen, oxygen and carbon dioxide.
 Tube trailers may be ISO tube trailers or trailer mounted high pressure storage cylinders.

 Cylinders and Dewars